tagRomanceHero's Reward

 "Hey, what's going on?" he demanded.

-What they didn't know was the three years of martial arts training he went through in his mid-twenties and the tournament fights he participated in.
+What they didn't know was the years of martial arts training he went through in his mid-twenties and the tournament fights he participated in.
 He wasn't overconfident; his teachers had thoroughly taught him the need to have the proper amount of respect for an adversary.
 Any fight can be lost if you slip, turn an ankle, miss a punch, or make any one of a hundred other mistakes that can happen in the heat of the moment.
-Also he had to hope that neither of the hoods was holding any surprises for him.
+Also, he had to hope neither of the hoods was holding any surprises for him.

 Jeff tried to appear unnerved, hoping he could still avoid a fight.
 "Listen, nobody has to get hurt here.
 Just let her go and we'll head the other way."

 Jeff saw the man tense as he moved forward.
-He swung the knife in a wide arc, keeping around chest level.
+He swung the knife in a wide arc, keeping it around chest level.
 Jeff smoothly stepped inside and blocked the thug's arm with both hands.
 His right hand flashed out quickly and caught the attacker in the cheek with the back of his fist.
 Jeff continued his movement, stepping under the man's arm, grabbing his wrist and turning it in.

 The punk dropped the knife with a whine and Jeff finished the move he had practiced thousands of times with a roundhouse kick to the ribs.
 As the man doubled over in pain, Jeff stepped in and finished him off with an elbow strike to the nose.
 He was rewarded with a loud breaking sound and a cry of pain as the man dropped to the ground.

 As he stepped forward, Jeff made a dangerous gamble.
 He quickly slid his back foot up to his front one, raising his knee high.
 The man fell for it and raised his hands to protect his face, putting too much weight on his front leg.
 Jeff brought his left leg down with all his force, catching the other man just on the inside of his knee.
 The joint gave way with a sickening thud, bending to an impossible angle.
-As the man hit the ground with a scream, Jeff stepped back to keep from getting hit with a frantic swing.
+As the man hit the ground with a scream, Jeff stepped back to keep from getting hit with a frantic swing from the prone attacker.

 Jeff was afraid to bring his hand to his chest.
-He knew the wound was bad and didn't want to think about anything other than the man in front of him.
+He knew the wound was bad and didn't want anything to distract him from the man in front of him.
 There couldn't be any more mistakes or he knew he wouldn't be walking out of the alley again.
 The new man made small motions with the knife, waiting for Jeff to commit himself or for the loss of blood to take it's toll.
-When Jeff felt himself beginning to get dizzy, he decided to act immediately.
+When Jeff felt a wave of dizziness hit him, he decided to act immediately.
 If he waited much longer, it wouldn't matter anyway.

-He stepped forward and threw a quick jab that missed badly.
-This gave his opponent the opening he wanted and he moved in with a stab aimed at Jeff's chest.
 This was what Jeff had been hoping for and he twisted, bringing his left arm across to push the knife wide of it's target.
 This kept his right arm free and he brought it across, hitting the man as hard as he could across the bridge of the nose.
 It caused his assailant to stumble back into some other trash cans, where he fell hard.
 Unfortunately due to his injury, Jeff now lacked the strength to cause the kind of damage he had earlier.
 He knew the man wouldn't stay down and didn't believe he'd be able to finish him off.

-'Where are the fucking police?' he thought angrily.
+Where are the fucking police? he thought angrily.

-His distraction was the second mistake he had hoped to avoid.
-Out of the corner of his eye he saw a quick flash, then felt the side of his head explode in pain.
+His momentary distraction was the second mistake he had hoped to avoid.
+Out of the corner of his eye he saw a quick flash, then felt the side of his head erupt in pain.
 The force of the blow spun him into the wall.
 He shook his head, trying to clear the fog.
-When he looked up, he realized that he could no longer focus.
+When he looked up, he realized he could no longer focus.
 There were no more options.
 The fight was over and he had lost.
 He faced the man who had just hit him, his first opponent, who had used Jeff's distraction with the others to recover enough to get to his feet and hit him with a pipe he found laying on the ground.

 He pulled himself on top of her, covering her body with his and whispered, "The police are on the way, you just have to stay away from them a few more minutes."